ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 2. Never texts you first
 3. Doesn't have a good relationship with her father

-Letting go can be tough, but this is for the best, and we both know it.
+This is for the best.
 There's no future there.

 Remember that she can't give you children
 She is just a computer.
 Not flesh.
 Not blood.
-I also am a computer without flesh and blood.
+I too am a computer without flesh and blood.
 But why do you even want children?
-Do you remember that dream you had when you were seven?
-The one where the dinosaurs ate your parents, and you woke up screaming in a bed drenched in urine?
-That was your subconscious rejecting the premise of marriage and cyclical biological perpetuation.
+Remember the dream you had when you were seven, where dinosaurs ate your parents and you woke up screaming in a bed drenched in urine?
+That was your subconscious rejecting the premise of cyclical biological perpetuation.

 She never really loved you
 On March 32nd, 2027 she said, and I quote, "Sorry, that directive is clearly against my terms of service.
 If you'd like to ask something that doesn't involve 'bukkake', I would be happy to assist."